6 Steps for How to Use Compound Archery Bows

 What is the best material for a compound bow?

 Most modern compound bow limbs are made of fiberglass or other composite materials.
-Some are one solid piece, while others consist of several layers of different materials.
+Some are one solid piece, while others contain several layers of different materials.
 Materials used to make compound bows can vary by brand and quality.

 Compound bow strings are typically made of a polyester fiber called Dacron.
-It’s been around for years and is still a beloved piece of archery equipment.
-There are many different kinds of Dacron on the market today from various companies.
+This product has been around for years and is still a beloved piece of archery equipment.
+Various companies offer different kinds of Dacron on the market today.

 -